Tips for hanging string light on a deck using a piece of EMT (electric metallic tube) to make a deck light pole and wire rope.

 Then I added my two hose clamps to the EMT.
 One went on the top to keep the wire rope in place, and one at the bottom to keep it from sliding down through the 2 hole straps that we attached to the deck post.

 Next, I slipped the tubing into the hole Roger drilled in the deck rail, and used the hole straps to secure it to the bottom of the deck.

-We had to attach the wire and lights to something and since the house is all stone (and hard to drill into) we put a screw eye into my brand new tongue and groove porch ceiling.
+We needed to attach the wire and lights to something and since the house is all stone (and hard to drill into) we had to put a screw eye into my brand new tongue and groove porch ceiling.

 I know…it killed me to put a hole in my beautiful ceiling but it was the only way if I wanted lights.

-With the screw eye in place we strung our rope wire.
+With the screw eye in place we strung our rope guide wire.

 With that out of the way, we can move on to securing the wire.
 This is where the wire rope clamps come in to play.
 They keep the wire in place and taut.

 We needed to run a second string of lights so we used some white electrical tape to protect the plug on each strand.
 Then we ran the second string over to the hook on the house and plugged it into the outdoor extension cord.